finsberg/simber-workshop-2022/lecture.md

 * Double click on the binary executable
 * This files comes with python bundled inside it
 * It will take some time to start up
+* It will open a small web browser window (Google chrome)
+* If this window is not responding you can just open any web browser and go to the url <localhost:8004>

 ---